 Every child achieves a measure of competence of the various manipulation skills required when playing the popular sports.

-The development of a child's enjoyment of sport by achieving a measure of competence in basic manipulation skills is prioritized.
+The development of a child's enjoyment of sport by achieving a measure of competence in basic manipulation skills is prioritised.

-Social integration with other children and participating in a group environment is actively encouraged throughout the program.
+Social integration with other children and participating in a group environment is actively encouraged throughout the programme.